Stretching is not one of my favorite things to do.

 2. Do it randomly during the day: I may even just stretch one body part at a random part of the day.
 I’ve been known to do it mid-conversation, in a Starbucks, or waiting at the urinal at a sporting event….
 TMI??
 Yes….
 I apologize.

 3. Stretch doing sh*t you like: Yoga, Tai’Chi, Qi Chong, Martial arts, and Pilates are all great ways to improve flexibility and mobility.
 Way more fun and social than just doing it on your own.
 Plus they feel like a workout 🙂

 5. Recruit: Don’t do it alone.
 If you like to gossip, chat, or be social ask a friend to stretch with you.

 7. Start small.
 Super small: Consistency is hard.
-If you’re having a hard time build the stretching habit than just commit at first to stretching one muscle group for one minutes every day.
-Build upon that by increasing your time, muscles groups, etc…
+If you’re having a hard time building the stretching habit then just commit at first to stretching one muscle group for one minute every day.
+Build upon that by increasing your time, muscle groups, etc…

 OTHER THINGS TO THINK ABOUT FOR MORE FLEXIBILITY

 You can actually help improve flexibility and mobility without actually stretching.